Clubjudge/hari/README.md

 => #<Hari::Keys::List:0x007fcefb130cf0>
 ```

-You get an object to call then Redis `list` operations.
-But if you want all the list members instead, call it with the hashbang `!`
+You get an object to call Redis `list` operations.
+If you want instead all the list members, call it with the hashbang `!`

 ```ruby
 Hari('user#42').list!(:comments)